 1. LED vs HID

-HID lamps or high intensity discharge lamps are gas lamps that discharge energy through an electric current between ionized gas and two electrodes.
+HID lamps or high-intensity discharge lamps are gas lamps that discharge energy through an electric current between the ionized gas and two electrodes.
 Most HID lamps also contain mercury, sodium, and metal halide.
 All these elements are sealed in a glass capsule.
 HID lamps also need ballasts to regulate enough power to produce light.
-HID lamps spend less energy and produce more light than halogen bulbs, but it is nothing compared to the lights produced with energy saved by LED lights.
+HID lamps spend less energy and produce more light than halogen bulbs, but it is nothing compared to the lights produced with the energy saved by LED lights.

 2. Pole Lights

 There are many different layouts for parking lots, but almost all outdoor parking lots are attached to tall poles.
 Light from this height can be spread out more evenly across a certain area.
-LED lights provide more light and it casts it across a larger area.
-When you upgrade to LED parking lot lights, you will have to decide if you want to keep you pole layout or use less poles.
+LED lights provide more light and cast it across a larger area.
+When you upgrade to LED parking lot lights, you will have to decide if you want to keep your pole layout or useless poles.
 This is because poles have to be more spread out poles because of the increased light range of LED lights.
-You can actually light up a larger are with less lamps when you used LED lights.
+You can actually light up a larger area with less lamps when you used LED lights.

 3. Retrofitting versus Replacement.